aviral2552/cleanmymac/README.md

 # Clean my macOS

-A placeholder for next-generation intelligent macOS cleaner program
+Clean My Mac is built for modern macOS systems.
+It perform maintainance for mostly commonly used components in the core OS and third party tools with a single terminal command.

-The end goal is to create a scalable and extensible program that works through custom plugin system.
-And is able to carry out most conservative cleaning and optimizations for modern macOS machines with a single terminal command.
-The project will be distributed through Homebrew.
+The system uses a simple plugin system with all "cleaners" located in `~/.cleanmymac/cleaners` directory.
+Functionality can be added (or removed) by adding (or removing) files in the `~/.cleanmymac/cleaners` directory.

 ## Pre-requisites